DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 docker build .......asdsdasd
 docker run -rm ....
 ```
-And do_stuff.py will run, my "do_stuff.py" just prints if cuda is available for this image the answer is False.
+And do_stuff.py will run, my "do_stuff.py" just prints if cuda is available for this container the answer is False.

-Now if you want to do something more complicated or need other base images, for example I usually need to use tghe GPU
+Now if you want to do something more complicated or need functionallity from other base images, for example you want to run the fanciest LLMs on a container with GPU.